HoiJean/djangoforbeginners-book/manuscript/ch4.md

 (mb) $ python manage.py migrate posts
 ~~~~~~~~

 Note that you don't *have* to include a name after either `makemigrations` or `migrate`.
 If you simply run the commands then they will apply to all available changes.
 But it's a good habit to be specific.
+If we had two separate apps in our project, and updated the models in both, and then ran `makemigrations` it would generate a migrations file containing data on both changes.
+This makes debugging harder in the future.
+You want each migration file to be as small and isolated as possible.
 That way if you need to look at past migrations, there is only one change per migration rather than one that applies to multiple apps.

 ## Django Admin
 Django provides us with a robust admin interface for interacting with our database.
 This is a truly killer feature that few web frameworks offer.
 It has its routes in [Django's origin as a project at a newspaper](https://docs.djangoproject.com/en/2.0/faq/general/).
-The developers wanted a CMS (Content Management System) so that writers could write their stories without needing to touch "code."
-Over time it has evolved into a fantastic, out-of-the-box tool for managing all aspects of a Django project.
+The developers wanted a CMS (Content Management System) so that journalists could write and edit their stories without needing to touch "code."
+Over time the built-in admin app has evolved into a fantastic, out-of-the-box tool for managing all aspects of a Django project.

 To use the Django admin, we first need to create a `superuser` who can login.
 In your command line console, type `python manage.py createsuperuser` and respond to the prompts for a username, email, and password: